 This is the perfect time to tackle a home project you never had time for before or even find a new hobby to invest your free time in.
 Paint the guest room, knit a hat, plant a garden, reorganize your closet, read a book, learn a new language.

 While it is important that you limit your daily news intake and be mindful of this, it is also important to stay informed and educated at this time.
-Check the news at a set time each days, possibly once or twice daily to get the latest up to date information regarding the virus and how to stay safe during the pandemic.
+Check the news at a set time each day, possibly once or twice daily to get the latest up-to-date information regarding the virus and how to stay safe during the pandemic.

 While social distancing remains crucial, we can and should connect with loved ones virtually Emails, texts, phone calls, and video chats are a great way to stay connected with friends and family during this time.

 It may be tough to think positively during a time like this, but it is important to do your best.
 Remember that this is only temporary, and won't last forever.